runlikeforrestgump/emacs/README.md

 # Most Important Things to Know First

-The most important things to know first are knowing how to quit, cancel, undo, close, and get help, and before you can know that, you need to know how to invoke commands in Emacs.
+The most important things to know first are knowing how to quit, cancel, undo, close, switch and close buffers, and get help, and before you can know that, you need to know how to invoke commands in Emacs.

 To invoke a command in Emacs: